 Extracting the best flavor from your coffee beans involves more than just adding hot water.
 Achieving the correct temperature is crucial.
-(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F)) If the water is too hot, it can scald the grounds; too cold, and the coffee will lack strength.
+The Specialty Coffee Association’s Golden Cup Standard recommends brewing water between 90°C and 96°C. If the water is too hot, it can scald the grounds; too cold, and the coffee will lack strength.

 This article will guide you on the ideal temperature for brewing coffee and when adjustments are necessary.